cdkini/ds-and-algos/ds/singly-linked-list/README.md

   - Complexity: O(n) where 'n' is the number of elements in the list

 - int get(int i)
-  - Description: Returns the elment at the specified position in the list
+  - Description: Returns the element at the specified position in the list
   - Complexity: O(n) where 'n' is the number of elements in the list

 - int indexOf(Object o)
-  - Description: Returns the index of the first occurrenc of the specified item in the list or -1 fi the list does not contain the element
+  - Description: Returns the index of the first occurrence of the specified item in the list or -1 fi the list does not contain the element
   - Complexity: O(n) where 'n' is the number of elements in the list

 - boolean isEmpty()